ejboettcher/tutorial/en/python_introduction/README.md

 > Part of this chapter is based on tutorials by Geek Girls Carrots (https://github.com/ggcarrots/django-carrots).

+## PythonAnywhere's command line

 Let's write some code!
 First, Log onto PythonAnywhere.
 * Click `New console` $bash
   * bash is a linux terminal shell

 Congratulation!
-You can now program in the CLOUD now.
+You can now program in the CLOUD.
 Let's start programing in Python!

 ## Python prompt